HHest/GetAndCleanDataCourseProject/CodeBook.md

 * An activity label.
 * An identifier of the subject who carried out the experiment.

-Full description of the original data can be found at the site where the data was obtained:
+Full description of the original data can be found at the site where the data set was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones